 - Glycerin or caprylic/capric triglyceride: Also known as glycerol, this ingredient “moisturizes skin without clogging pores,” according to Wu.

 - Aloe vera: Many of the dermatologists we spoke to noted that aloe can both protect the skin from chafing and reduce inflammation after chafing has occurred.

-- Zinc oxide: Commonly found in products that treat diaper rash and sunscreens, this compound usually comes in the form of a thick, white paste and is designed to form a protective barrier on your skin, according to Marchbein.
+- Zinc oxide: Commonly found in products that treat diaper rash and sunscreens, this compound usually comes in the form of a thick, white paste and is designed to form a protective barrier on your skin, according to Dr. Shari Marchbein,

-- Cornstarch: Cornstarch-based products “help absorb moisture,” Chiu explained, making them ideal for anti-chafing products.
+- Cornstarch: Cornstarch-based products help absorb moisture, making them ideal for anti-chafing products, according to Chiu.
 Wu added that they can also reduce friction in chafing-prone areas.